 Yoga is an amazing toolbox for life.
 By combining physical challenges with breathing, meditation and relaxation techniques and philosophical enquiry, it offers everyone the opportunity to uncover a stronger, more balanced body and a calmer, more open mind.

 I believe that our natural condition is to be comfortable in our own skins; through yoga, I want to help my students rediscover this ‘happy body’ state.
 It is my aim that no-one should feel intimidated or defeated in my classes, but rather gently amazed by their own hidden possibilities.

-I have been practicing hatha yoga since 1999.
+I have been practising hatha yoga since 1999.
 During that time I’ve explored and been influenced by a number of schools, including viniyoga, astanga vinyasa, Iyengar and Scaravelli.
-Today, I practice and teach a gentle, flowing hybrid style that owes something to each of them.
+Today, I owe a debt to each of these lineages; but time and again yoga has taught me that it’s bigger than any specific method, guru or teacher.
+Above all I seek to cultivate awareness, acceptance and gentleness, in my own practice and in my students.
 My main yoga mentors are Tara Fraser and James Jewell.

 You can read more about why I practise and teach yoga in my yoga manifesto for troubling times.